-1. Head of centre, or a member of the senior leadership team with oversight of examination administration, being absent
+1. Head of centre, or a member of the senior leadership team with oversight of examination administration, being absent a critical stage of the exam cycle

-In the event of the absence of the head of centre or the member of senior leadership with oversight of examination administration, responsibility for implementing JCQ regulations and requirements relating to entries and exam preparation will be escalated to remaining members of the Senior Leadership Team, the Examinations Manager , Wimborne Academy Trust or school governors.
+In the event of the absence of the head of centre or the member of senior leadership with oversight of examination administration, responsibility for implementing JCQ regulations and requirements relating to entries and exam preparation will be escalated to remaining members of the Senior Leadership Team, the Examinations Manager, Initio Learning Trust or school governors.